-Under the Auditor General Act (Act), the Auditor General is appointed as an officer of the Legislative Assembly by the Lieutenant Governor in Council-that is, the Lieutenant Governor appoints the Auditor General on the advice of the Executive Council (the Cabinet).
-The appointment is made "on the address of the Assembly," meaning that the appointee must be also approved by the Legislative Assembly.
-The Act also requires that the Chair of the Standing Committee on Public Accounts-who, under the Standing Orders of the Legislative Assembly, is a member of the official opposition-be consulted before the appointment is made (for more information on the Committee, see Chapter 6).
-As in the past, an open-competition selection process was conducted, which included advertising the position in national publications and in-depth interviews conducted by a committee of representatives from the three political parties in the Assembly, including the Chair of the Standing Committee on Public Accounts; the Speaker and the Clerk of the Legislative Assembly; and an external member from the accounting profession.
-The Committee then made its recommendation to the Legislative Assembly.
+Under the Auditor General Act (Act), the Auditor General is appointed as an officer of the

+Legislative Assembly by the Lieutenant Governor in Council-that is, the Lieutenant Governor appoints the Auditor General on the advice of the Executive Council (the Cabinet).
+The appointment is made "on the address of the Assembly," meaning that the appointee must be approved by the Legislative Assembly.
+The Act also requires that the Chair of the Standing Committee on Public Accounts-who, under the Standing Orders of the Legislative Assembly, is a member of the official opposition-be consulted before the appointment is made (for more information about the Standing Committee on Public Accounts, see Chapter 7).